Exhibitions and Events

 The Penny Stamps Speaker Series brings respected innovators from a broad spectrum of fields to the School to conduct a public lecture and engage with students, faculty and the large University and Ann Arbor communities.
 This fall, the Series will present 12 speaker series events including Congressman John Lewis, civil rights leader and co-creator of the graphic novel trilogy ‘MARCH’; Jennifer Daniel, illustrator and creative director at Google; Art Spiegelman, artist and illustrator of the Pulitzer Prize-winning literary graphic novel ‘MAUS’; and many more.

-One distinguished speaker will have events in addition to their Michigan Theatre talk: architect and designer Keiji Ashizawa.
+One distinguished speaker will have events in addition to their Michigan Theater talk: architect and designer Keiji Ashizawa.
 Additional opportunities to engage with Ashizawa and Ishinomaki Laboratory include:

 In addition to the main line-up, three visiting artist will offer special events in both Ann Arbor and Detroit: conceptual artist Mark Dion, performance artist, actress, poet and theatre-maker Penny Arcade and visual artist Jason Yates.